- 1 Meaning of Financial Statements

 — Borrowing costs similar to abatements on the issue of debentures could be written off over the loan period.

 Share operation plutocrat pending allotment

 Share operation plutocrat not exceeding the issued capital and to the extent non-refundable shall be classified as non-current.
 It’ll be shown on this face of the balance distance as share operation plutocrat pending allotment.

 Total borrowings are categorised into long-term borrowings, short-term borrowings and current majorities to long-term debt.

-(i) Loans that are repayable in further than twelve months/ operating cycle are classified as long-term borrowings on the face of the balance distance.
+(i) Loans that are repayable in a further than twelve months/ operating cycle are classified as long-term borrowings on the face of the balance distance.

 ( ii) Loans repayable on demand or whose original term isn’t further than twelve months/ operating cycle are classified as short-term borrowings on the face of the balance distance.